Graduate Degree

 • Evaluate space regulations to better understand how governments and private organizations make strategic decisions regarding space exploration

 Christy Made it Happen.
-What Will You Do?
+Now It's Your Turn.

 The MS in Space Studies has broadened my understanding of various aspects of space science, from planetary geology to space policy.
 Additionally, the online format has enabled me to connect with a diverse group of fellow students from different backgrounds and regions.